Reheating in runaway inflation models via the evaporation of mini primordial black holes: PBHs from Runaway Inflation Models

-The evolution of the Hubble-flow functions for a runaway potential with inflection point is depicted in Fig. \ref{FigVSR}.
-The power of ${\cal R}_k$ estimated at a time well after it exits the horizon and its value freezes out is
+The evolution of the Hubble-flow functions for a runaway potential with an inflection point is depicted in Figure \ref{FigVSR}.
+The power of ${\cal R}_k$ estimated at a time well after the mode exits the horizon and its value freezes out is

-After the numerical computation of the Mukhanov-Sasaki equation the ${\cal P_ R}$ at all the scales is obtained, Fig. \ref{FigPSkin}.
+After the numerical computation of the Mukhanov--Sasaki equation the ${\cal P_ R}$ at all scales is obtained, see Figure \ref{FigPSkin}.

-The position of the peak determines the PBH mass, but a knowledge of the duration of kination and PBH domination phase is also required.
-According to the discussion in Sec.
-5.3 the peak of the power spectrum is at the wavenumber,
+The position of the peak determines the PBH mass, but the knowledge of the duration of kination and PBH domination phase is also required.
+According to the discussion in Section \ref{S5.2} the peak of the power spectrum is at the wavenumber,

 where $k_\text{rh}\approx 2 \times 10^7 T_\text{rh}$ GeV$^{-1}$Mpc$^{-1}$.
 Inflation ends at the wavenumber $k_\text{end} = k_* e^{N_*} {H_\text{end}/H_*} $.